-Middlesex University2014 League Table Ranking 93
+Middlesex University2015 League Table Ranking 94

-2014 Overall Score 522
+2015 Overall Score 556

-View the 2014 league tables
+View the 2015 league tables

 This environmental & ethical ranking of the University is provided courtesy of the People & Planet Green League - the only comprehensive and independent green ranking of every UK university.
 Choosing a greener university can reduce your carbon footprint and improve your job prospects in a global low-carbon economy.

-Location and transport
+Location and Transport

-- Standard undergraduate offers range from 220 to 280 UCAS points.
+- Standard undergraduate offers range from 260 to 320 UCAS points.

 - Mature students with relevant work experience will be considered for entry to undergraduate programmes.

 - Courses are specifically designed to be relevant to future careers, and are taught by industry focussed academics.
-Middlesex is ranked in the top 10 in the UK for graduate salaries (Parthenon Group).

-- Many courses are accredited by professional bodies such as the Law Society, Chartered Institute of Marketing, British Psychological Institute, Institute of Biomedical Sciences, Training and Development Agency (for teachers) and the Institute of Design Engineers.
+- Many of our courses are accredited by professional bodies such as the Law Society, Chartered Institute of Marketing, British Psychological Institute, Institute of Biomedical Sciences, Training and Development Agency (for teachers) and the Institute of Design Engineers.